 There are some hostels that allow you to rent out your own room if you’re by yourself, but it will be more expensive than shared rooms.
 Does the idea of staying in a hostel sound nice to you?
 Then, make sure to book in advance as they usually get booked up quickly because of their low prices.

 If you don’t mind spending a bit more, hotels are a better option.
 They usually start at $50/night depending on your destination and go up from there.
 Hotels offer more privacy and sometimes come with added amenities such as breakfast, Wi-Fi, and parking.
+Also be on the look out for some all inclusive ski deals 2022.

 Another option is to Couchsurf.
 This is where you stay with locals who are willing to share their homes with travelers.
 This can be a great way to save money while also learning about the local culture.
 If Couchsurfing isn’t your thing, then Airbnb is another option worth checking out.